dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. Blueprint for a New Economy?
 1. Bitcoin price target: $4200 with a market penetration of 0.15%.
 If market penetration reaches 2%-3% it will push Bitcoin to $50,000.
 1. Don't confuse lack of volatility with stability
+1. 98% of those who think they are getting rich are actually getting screwed in the end